 What is your favorite hike?

-The Kepler and Queen Charlotte Tracks in New Zealand are beautiful, and climbing Mt.
-Rainier definitely tops the list.
+The Kepler and Queen Charlotte Tracks in New Zealand are beautiful, the Exit Glacier Overlook Trail, climbing Mt.
+Rainier and Aconcagua, and the Three Passes Trek in Nepal all definitely top the list.

 What is your favorite bike ride?

 Fernie up in Alberta, Canada has great mountain biking trails, but Going-To-The-Sun-Road in Glacier National Park is a pretty epic ride – especially the downhill!

 Too much to choose from – Jazz, Rock, you name it, but live music is always a plus, even if it’s a terrible, terrible band it’s still entertaining.

 When did you first catch the travel bug?